-Severe wheezing when breathing both in and out
+- Severe wheezing when breathing both in and out

-Coughing that won't stop
+- Coughing that won't stop

-Very rapid breathing
+- Very rapid breathing

-Chest pain or pressure
+- Chest tightness or pressure

-Tightened neck and chest muscles, called retractions
+- Tightened neck and chest muscles, called retractions

-Feelings of anxiety or panic
+- Feelings of anxiety or panic

-Pale, sweaty face
+- Pale, sweaty face

-Blue lips or fingernails
+- Blue lips or fingernails

-Or worsening symptoms despite use of your medications
+- Or worsening symptoms despite use of your medications